 This section lists the criteria used to match servers to this patch.
 Only servers that match all listed criteria will appear in the Servers section.
 Criteria may include:

 If you have servers that don’t appear in this patch, they don’t meet the criteria.
-This is intentional – you will only see servers that need patching.
+This filtering ensures you only see servers that need patching.

 Servers Section